floresboy/HA-addons/HiveMQ-edge/README.md

 # License

 HiveMQ Edge is build by HiveMQ GmbH and is licensed under the `APACHE LICENSE, VERSION 2.0`.
 This is a comunity effort.
-HiveMQ is not in any way responsible for the correctness of this software and or it's HA addon components.
+HiveMQ is not in any way responsible for the correctness of this software, the repo as such and/or it's HA addon components.